 Exit Strategy: Understanding the implications of both options is essential for planning an exit strategy.
 Whether it's selling an established business or winding down a startup, this decision affects long-term plans.

-.

 Investment Decisions: Investors looking to invest in businesses rely on thorough evaluations to make investment decisions.
 This study helps investors assess the potential return on investment and risks associated with each option.

 Economic Impact: The decision between buying and starting a business can have broader economic effects on local communities and economies.
 Understanding these impacts is essential for policymakers and economic development agencies.